CarsonDavis/CarsonDavis.github.io/_posts/2025-02-15-film_camera_photos.md

 I bought this camera right around the time that I stopped traveling for work and started shooting medium format, so compared to the FM, I have fewer photos to show for it.
 But I have a lot of love for this camera.

+[Fantastic overview](https://www.youtube.com/watch?v=OYqwdZe9dqM) of all the FM and FM2 features.

 ### Tech Specs
 Serial Number: N 7612622
 Date: (June 1987-April 1989)[https://www.youtube.com/watch?v=4j4gfKmY5bs]